sbclter/sbclter-website-2019/bootstrap4-minimal/index.md

 <p class="mt-4">The Santa Barbara Coastal Long Term Ecological Research (SBC LTER) site is an interdisciplinary
      program established in 2000 to understand the ecology of coastal kelp forest ecosystems.
-Our research is focused on the nearshore waters of southern California, where ocean currents and climate are highly variable with season and longer-term cycles, including the El Niño-Southern Oscillation and the Pacific Decadal Oscillation.
+Our research is focused on the nearshore waters of southern California, where ocean currents and environmental conditions are highly variable with season and longer-term cycles, including the El Niño-Southern Oscillation and the Pacific Decadal Oscillation.
 SBC’s principal study domain is a 10,000 square kilometer area of the northern portion of the Southern California Bight that includes the Santa Barbara Channel and the steep coastal